 During this time I wrote a number of articles for various Christian magazines, and served as a Contributing Editor to Leadership Journal.
 In 1987 I finished writing my first book, about the absence of spiritual intimacy in the life of the Western Church.
 It was titled The Naked Church which was re-packaged and re-released in 1991 as A Passion for God’s Presence.
 In 1992 The Vineyard was released which was a farmer’s view of the vine and the branches from John 15.
+Though that material has been published in various ways since, it is now available as In Season, Embracing the Father’s Process for Fruitfulness and Fulfillment.
 During this time I was also invited to teach in churches and universities throughout the world.
 Under the auspices of Youth With a Mission I made trips to Europe and Asia and taught regularly at the University of the Nations in Kona, Hawaii.

 Over two very painful years God rewrote a major part of spiritual lives by showing us how much we had tried to build his church on the religion of human effort and had not by recognizing how he is building his church in the world.
 I learned how much my desire for people’s approval had blinded me to the simplicity of the gospel.
 During this time I discovered a better understanding of the cross that forever demonstrates to me how deeply Father loves me and how living in that love would transform me to be more like him.
 He also transformed Sara in ways I would never have believed.
 Most of the lessons we learned in that season are in He Loves Me.
 Coming out of that season we found the freedom to live the life in Jesus we always believed the Scriptures invited us to experience.
 Others had discouraged us as being too idealistic, but we soon discovered that God’s life was even better than we had imagined.
 Our worst days outside the systems of religious obligation are still far better than our best days inside it.